Welcome to Ophthalmology Associates of Greater Annapolis!

-It’s also important for your mental and physical health to take time for yourself, get outside, go for a walk and enjoy the rest of the summer.
-While doing this, remember to protect your eyes from sun damage.
+It is important for your mental and physical health to take time for yourself, get outside, go for a walk and enjoy the fresh outdoor air.
+While doing this, remember to protect your eyes from sun damage all year long.

-Summertime often means long hours in the sun.
-Most of us remember to protect our skin by applying sunblock, but don't forget that your eyes need protection as well.
+Most of us remember to protect our skin by applying sunblock but don't forget that our eyes need protection as well.
 It is important to start wearing proper eye protection at an early age to shield your eyes from years of ultraviolet exposure.

 Too much exposure to Ultraviolet light (UV) raises your risk of eye diseases and other problems.
 UV radiation, whether from natural sunlight or indoor artificial rays, can damage the eye's surface tissues as well as the cornea and lens.
 Unfortunately, many people are unaware of the dangers UV light can pose.
 By wearing UV-blocking sunglasses, you can enjoy the summer safely while lowering your risk for potentially blinding eye diseases and tumors.

 Here are additional tips to protect your eyes from UV damage, no matter what the season:

 Wear a hat along with your sunglasses.
 Broad-brimmed hats are best.

 Protect children and senior citizens with hats and sunglasses.
 Everyone is at risk for sun damage.

 Know that clouds don't block UV light.
 The sun's rays can pass through haze and clouds.

 Sunlight is the strongest midday to early afternoon, at higher altitudes and when reflected off of water, ice or snow.

 Never look directly at the sun.
 Doing so at any time, including during an eclipse, can damage the eye's retina and cause a serious injury known as solar retinopathy.